ncr0517/plugin-outbound-cbm/README.md

 After testing the plugin locally you can deploy the plugin to your account using the [Flex Plugins CLI](https://www.twilio.com/docs/flex/developer/plugins/cli/deploy-and-release)

+twilio flex:plugins:deploy --changelog "Notes for this version" Run given command from deploy output

 ### Studio SendToFlex

 To handle the use case of inbound replies from the customer needing to create a task and optionally routing it to the agent that initiated the outbound message we will make use of the sendOutboundSMS function populating the converstations channel attributes.